Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/shiori-entry.md

 She floated like a leaf in the wind, constantly swept into relationships she never agreed to.
 Betrothed to Bijou?
 Sure, until Bijou dumped her on the final day and left her with a baby to raise alone.
 Dragged into a polygamous relationship with four other women?
 Yes—only to see it crash and burn at the end.

+> It was a pleasure doing business with you, wife of mine.
+> Now get out of my sight.

 Shiori just wanted a simple life.
 But fate had other plans.

 Amidst the chaos, however, she found herself intrigued by Gonathon G—a sincere, loyal knight devoted to his Pearl.
 Something about his earnestness stirred something in her.
 She tried to win him over, but when she saw his heart already belonged to someone else, she let it go, quietly and respectfully.